SupermanCaozh/Continuous-Location-Strategy/README.md

 # Continuous-Location-Strategy
-A Static Continuous Location Strategy based on Multi Intelligent Agent-Optimization Algorithm An automatic location algorithm based on swarm intelligence algorithm has been proposed to tackle the location problem in a continuous real space and is validated on a case give in [1].
+A Static Continuous Location Strategy based on Multi Intelligent Agent-Optimization Algorithm An automatic location algorithm based on swarm intelligence algorithm has been proposed to tackle the location problem in a continuous real space and is validated on a case give by [1].

 ## Highlights of this work
 1. We design a novel objective function for general location problems which takes both of the branch operation costs and residents’ travel costs into consideration simultaneously.